Get Your Best Mortgage Deal... FOR FREE!

 Why Don’t People Usually Remortgage Early?

-Remortgaging before your current mortgage deal ends is often done to secure a lower rate of interest, but this can be difficult if the market rates are already low.
-Even with high-interest rates from lenders on top of base rates, it may not be enough to make remortgaging worthwhile.
-Furthermore, Early Repayment Charges (ERCs) and other fees that come along with remortgaging could also have a huge impact on your finances – especially for shorter fixed-rate mortgages – making remortgage deals even more unattractive.
+Remortgaging before your current mortgage deal ends is often done to secure a lower rate of interest, but this can be difficult if the market rates have increased since you secured your current mortgage deal.
+Even with if a lender offers you a lower interest rate, it may not be enough to make remortgaging early worthwhile.
+Something to always keep in mind is the cost of an Early Repayment Charge (ERC) and other fees that come along with remortgaging that could also have a impact on your finances – especially for shorter fixed-rate mortgages – making remortgage deals even more unattractive.

 Remortgaging with the Same Lender